Have you been Charged with Theft by Conversion in Georgia?

 I returned the property: Returning the money or property does not provide a defense to a charge of theft by conversion.
 However, returning the property could help you look more sympathetic to a jury, and your Attorney could use that action to obtain a lesser penalty for your case.
 As long as you had the intent at the beginning to convert the property for your own personal use, you could still be guilty of theft by conversion.

 A conviction for theft by conversion could have grave consequences as explained above.
-It is critical that you have an experienced Georgia Theft Attorney to navigate the ins and outs of the laws regarding theft by conversion.
-Your Georgia Conversion Lawyer will help defend you against the charges and protect your valuable legal and civil rights.
+It is critical that you have an experienced Georgia Theft by Conversion Attorney to navigate the ins and outs of the laws regarding theft by conversion.
+Your Georgia Theft by Conversion Lawyer will help defend you against the charges and protect your valuable legal and civil rights.
 They will be with you every step of the way and they are dedicated to your case.
 That means they can be reached anytime- days, nights, and weekends.
-Contact our Georgia Attorneys to schedule a consultation.
+Contact our theft by conversion lawyers in Georgia today to schedule a consultation.
 Don't wait to call because a theft by conversion conviction will have serious consequences.